cckeneally/cckeneally/README.md

 # Chris Keneally

-I’m a PhD candidate at the University of Adelaide (Department of Ecology & Evolutionary Biology).
-I'm studying microbial ecology, biogeochemistry, & bioinformatics.
+I’m a PhD candidate at the University of Adelaide (Department of Ecology & Evolutionary Biology) studying microbial ecology, biogeochemistry, & bioinformatics.
 Please visit my [website](https://cckeneally.github.io/) below for more info, or [contact me](mailto:christopher.keneally@adelaide.edu.au) with any questions.

 📭 christopher.keneally@adelaide.edu.au